HEAVY HORSES the website of Doug Joiner,

 Scarifying for natural regeneration on a training course

-We have just returned from a large team contract in a beautiful hard wood called Roberts Wood.
+We have returned from a large team contract in a beautiful hard wood called Roberts Wood.
 Owned by Felix Dennis, who is creating huge new areas of native hard woods to extend and join existing woodlands to recreate the Forest of Arden.
 Stunning in scale, ambition and also in execution.
 This contract was also indicative of the trends in horse logging.
 10 years ago I would have kept this wonderful contract to myself and made it last as long as possible but I am now far too busy so we called in a team of cutters, a few helpers and a team of horses - five on site and four working at any one time.
 In this way we were able to complete the job in a week and enjoy each others' company.

 The team on site